-Expression of Interest

-Homelessness Prevention Program (HPP)
+Expression of Interest Homelessness Prevention Program (HPP)

-Prince Edward-Lennox & Addington Social Services (PELASS) is accepting Expressions of Interest (EOI) from qualified and experienced organizations that are seeking financial assistance for programs and services that aim to prevent, address and reduce homelessness within the Counties of Prince Edward and Lennox & Addington
+Prince Edward-Lennox & Addington Social Services (PELASS), as the Service Manager (CMSM) for the Counties of Prince Edward and Lennox & Addington, is accepting Expressions of Interest (EOI) from qualified and experienced organizations that are seeking financial assistance for programs and services that aim to prevent, address and reduce homelessness within the Counties of Prince Edward and Lennox & Addington

 The requirements for responses to this EOI are described in this document.
 Submissions by email, mail or in person, from qualified organizations, will be received by the undersigned no later than 12:00 p.m.
-EST on February 12, 2024
+EST on August 21, 2023